-We have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on 31st March, 2020 according to the provisions of:
+We have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on 31st March, 2020 according to the

-- (i) The Companies Act, 2013 ("the Act") and the rules made thereunder; - (ii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder:
+- (i) The Companies Act, 2013 ("the Act") and the rules made thereunder: - (ii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder:

-- [Pursuant to Section 204(1) of the Companies Act, 2013 and (iii) The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder; - (iv) Foreign Exchange Management Act, 1999 and the rules and regulations made there under to the extent of Foreign Direct Investment; the Company has neither made any Overseas Direct Investment (ODI) nor accepted any External Commercial Borrowings (ECB), hence ODI and ECB Guidelines are not applicable to the Company. - (v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'): - a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations.
-2011: - b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - c) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; - d) The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015. - e) The Securities and Exchange Board of India (Depositories and Participants) Regulations, 2018 and the rules framed thereunder.
+Bye-laws framed thereunder;

+- (iv) Foreign Exchange Management Act, 1999 and the rules and regulations made there under to the extent of Foreign Direct Investment; the Company has neither made any Overseas Direct Investment (ODI) nor accepted any External Commercial Borrowings (ECB), hence ODI and ECB Guidelines are not applicable to the Company. - (v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'): - a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011: - b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - c) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; - d) The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015. - e) The Securities and Exchange Board of India (Depositories and Participants) Regulations, 2018 and the rules framed thereunder.